 Counsel to developer in the acquisition and financing for the construction of a mixed-use condominium in Tribeca.

-Advised equity partner in restructuring of operating agreement pertaining to $200 million condominium development.
+Advised equity partner in restructuring of operating agreement pertaining to a $200 million condominium development.

-Counsel to developer in acquisition, development and sale of $50 million townhouse development site in Brooklyn, New York.
+Counsel to developer in acquisition, development, and sale of a $50 million townhouse development site in Brooklyn, New York.

-Represented seller in disposition of $50 million multifamily property in Brooklyn.
+Represented seller in disposition of a $50 million multifamily property in Brooklyn.

-Advised purchaser of $60 million partially constructed development project.
+Advised purchaser of a $60 million partially constructed development project.

 Insights View All

 Brooklyn Law SchoolJ.D.
 (2000)

 New York (2001)